 He begins to regret his action of attempting to kill the snake.
 He remembers a story an ancient sailor had told him concerning an albatross (a bird) he once killed which later brought untold punishment upon him (the sailor).
 The poet becomes afraid that such punishment is likely to come upon him for attempting to kill the snake, hence, he begins to desire for the snake's return which was practically impossible.
 The snake appears to have assumed the position of an exiled king who cannot be crowned anymore.
 He concludes that pettiness has robbed him the opportunity to teach the world how not to use might, especially against lesser creatures of nature.

+Personification: This rhetorical device is used to bestow human qualities on something that is not human.
+In this poem, the poet uses the device of personification with respect to the snake.

+Simile: This rhetorical device is used when an overt comparison is made between two different things.
+The poet uses the device of simile in the fifth stanza when he compares the snake drinking from his water-trough with cattle drinking from a pond or other water body, and also uses the word “as” while making this comparison.
+He again uses this device in the twelfth stanza when he compares the snake to a god, and the eighteenth stanza when he compares the snake to a king.

+Tone of the Poem;

+The tone of this poem is quite ambiguous.
+This is because of the ambiguity in the poet’s attitude to the snake.
+At first, he is scared of the snake and hears voices in his head asking him to kill it.
+However, in time, he realizes that it is a beautiful and harmless creature, and feels honoured at its coming to his trough.
+However, towards the end of the poem, he is filled with regret and guilt for hitting the snake and making it crawl back to its crack in the wall.

-;NB: The last three points like Personificatipon,,Simile and Tone have been given extra to the Answer.
+NB: The last three points like Personificatipon,,Simile and Tone have been given extra to the Answer.
 If any of the points are asked then it can be written otherwise not.